Do Swimsuits Shrink or Stretch?

 Why Do Swimsuits Lose Elasticity?

 A swimsuit loses its elasticity because the elastic fibers break down and become weak.
 The elastic fibers in any article of clothing will eventually stretch out and become loose-fitting.
-However, the elasticity in a swimsuit is more susceptible to stretching out quicker because of a few aspects such as:

 • Chlorine